 Safe Routes to School Programs aim to create safe, convenient, and fun opportunities for children to bicycle and walk to and from campaign targeted for all Cycling Instructors (LCIs) is users of the road will assist in one way to promote active other local interest groups the region.
 LCIs are certified to can easily share and educate teach the Smart Cycling classes a wide range of people on to children as well as adults.
-The the importance of safety and main goal of the class is to ensure courtesy on the roadway in people feel comfortable and a consistent and identifiable secure on a bicycle as well as to promote the idea that bikes are treated as a vehicle.
-LCIs must be a member of the League of American Bicyclists and complete a 3 - day seminar training.
+The the importance of safety and main goal of the class is to ensure promote the idea that bikes are treated as a vehicle.
+LCIs must be a member of the League of a 3 - day seminar training.